 After soaking up the grandeur, take a relaxing walk in Maria Luisa Park, right next door.
 It’s the perfect escape from the city bustle, and you might even spot couples enjoying rowboat rides in the small canals.

-Midday: Visit Metropol Parasol (Las Setas)
+Evening: Visit Metropol Parasol (Las Setas)

 Seville isn’t all about ancient architecture—the city’s modern side is equally stunning!
 Head to Metropol Parasol (nicknamed Las Setas or The Mushrooms), a massive wooden structure in Plaza de la Encarnación.
 Walk to the top for incredible 360° views of the city and grab a quick coffee or juice at the rooftop bar.